Guru Sishyan (1988 film): Plot

 Soon-to-be-released convicts Raja and Babu meet Manohar, who is on death row.
 He tells them his sister Sumathi was kidnapped by a taxi driver and taken to Muthuraaj, a playboy who raped and killed her.
-Muthuraaj murdered the taxi driver and framed Manohar with his elder brother Rajamanickam, ally Jayaram and a corrupt police inspector Nallasivam.
+Muthuraaj murdered the taxi driver and, with the help of his elder brother Rajamanickam, ally Jayaram and a corrupt police inspector Nallasivam, framed Manohar.
 Raja and Babu believe Manohar; Raja stalls his execution by fracturing his left arm.
 Once released, the two men initiate an elaborate plan.

 Under the pretense of an income tax raid, Raja and Babu search Nallasivam's house.
 They discover he has an abundance of illegally earned wealth, and force his wife Kalyani to sign a paper confirming this.
-Nallasivam learns about the "raid" in his house and threatens to arrest Raja and Babu, but they gain leverage over him, having created numerous copies of the paper.
+Nallasivam learns about the "raid" at his house and threatens to arrest Raja and Babu, but they gain leverage over him, having created numerous copies of the paper.

 Raja later falls in love with Geetha, another police inspector.
 He tells Babu to "romance" Rajamanickam's daughter Chithra as part of the plan, but it backfires.
 Raja discovers that Geetha is Nallasivam's daughter and lies to her about being a CBI officer.
 He blackmails Nallasivam into helping him infiltrate Muthuraaj's services as a new bodyguard.
 Babu later genuinely falls in love with Chithra, who reciprocates.
 Though Raja soon reveals his true identity to Geetha, and Nallasivam's corrupt nature, she accepts him.

 Pressured by Raja, Nallasivam introduces Babu to Rajamanickam as a millionaire in love with Chithra; Rajamanickam arranges their marriage.
 During the ceremony, Babu tells Rajamanickam he knows of the group's crimes and says he will only marry Chithra if the group confess in writing.
 When Rajamanickam refuses, Babu reveals his true identity and cancels the marriage, telling Chithra her father refused to give him the requested dowry.
 Rajamanickam, Jayaram and Muthuraaj realise that Nallasivam lied to them, and Babu is helping Manohar.
 They plan revenge.